 - State governments know that there is a large gap between private and public tuition.
 This may mean that state governments will continue to cut appropriations to schools.

-- For-profit schools derive 90% of there revenues from government loans (and the GI bill).
+- For-profit schools derive 90% of their revenues from government loans (and the GI bill).

 - For-profit schools account for 40% – 50% of all student-loan defaults.